infews/infews.github.io/source/articles/2021-03-21-community-plugin-calendar.html.md

   - lifehack
   - productivity
 series: obsidian
+teaser: "The calendar helps you build the daily journal habit."
 ---

 This plug-in works with the Daily Notes plug-in.
 It adds a new tab in the right pane that gives a single-month view.
 Each date links to that day's daily note, with a cute dot notation for the length of that note.
 You can also browse back and forth between months.